 My favorites: The Natural History, The American History, The Air and Space, and The American Indian Museum

 Although not a Smithsonian, the Newseum is one of my favorites as well.
 It focuses on the evolution/timeline of print and digital media, journalism, and modern news.
 It cost $25 per person, but there are student and senior discounts.
-Furthermore, they are currently running a 15% off promotion if you buy online.
 If any of those topics pique your interest, it’s worth the price!

 Stroll the streets of Georgetown

 Take a breather from academic and historical activities and visit Georgetown if you are in the mood for shopping.
 Most shops are found along M street.
 Nowadays, they are mostly brand names but some independent stores still exist off the side streets.
 Enjoy walking in the charming neighborhoods, along the waterfront, or along the C&O canal in the beautiful weather.

 Another true American icon…the Capitol!
 Situated on First Street/near the Capitol South metro stop, it is always a fun time to see where the magic of American politics happens.
 So of course, it makes it into my Washington DC travel guide.
 In terms of architecture alone, it is quite impressive.
 To book a guided Capitol tour, visit here.
 You can book through your state representative or senator, or directly through the site.
 I’ve taken this tour a few times over the years and enjoy it each time.
 You genuinely get a strong sense of the American identity, history, and politics through this.
 Is there anything more Washington than that?